‘CNN’ Fact-Checker Says Donald Trump Was Saying ‘False Things’ At Rally Faster Than He Could Keep Up

 CNN’s fact-checker Daniel Dale covers Donald Trump’s rallies, tweeting corrections and comments as the president speaks to his audience.
-But during Trump’s recent rally in Louisiana on Wednesday night, Dale said that the president was making so many statements worth commenting on that he couldn’t keep up.
+During Trump’s recent rally in Louisiana on Wednesday night, Dale said that the president was making so many statements worth commenting on that he couldn’t keep up.

 “He is saying false/misleading/bizarre things in rapid succession, faster than I can type,” Dale wrote, according to HuffPost.

 For instance, Trump spoke about the Ukraine scandal and the subsequent impeachment inquiry into the situation, opened by House Democrats.
-Dale tweeted that the president’s comments were “baseless” at one point.
+Dale tweeted that the president’s comments were baseless at one point.

 “Trump is railing against the whistleblower, baselessly claiming the whistleblower ‘disappeared’ as soon as he released the rough transcript.
 ‘A perfect phone call.
 A totally perfect phone call.’
 He says ‘anybody that can read…’ He doesn’t finish the sentence,” Dale wrote in quick succession.